 2. Introduction

-Delta API assumes a bidirectional communication channel.
+Delta API assumes a bidirectional communication channel between a client and a repository.
 The client initiates the channel with the repository to open a participation[1].
 Both parties communicate through the established channel via messages.

 -